tlemmin/glycosylator/README.md

 be further refined by a genetic algorithm for removing clashes and sampling alternative conformations.
 Glycosylator can also identify specific 3D glycans on a protein structure using a library of predefined templates.
+Glycosylator has been implemented in a generic way allowing the user to expand the library to incorporate other polymers.

 ## Computing Environment
 Glycosylator was developed with the following packages: